jadebustos/devopslabs/README.md

 This repository includes several workshops to initiate you in DevOps.

-I created these workshops to facilitate my students to learn about these technologies when I taught a university course on DevOps and Cloud for several terms.
+I created these workshops when I taught a university course on DevOps and Cloud for several terms.
+Although these workshops were not required for the course and they not were part of the official or academic documentation of the course; I decided to create them to facilitate my students' learning.

+In that course I was on charge to teach them about Open Source Software, Cloud and DevOps.
+The technologies I taught were:

+* Terraform
+* Ansible
+* Containers
+* Kubernetes
+* Azure

 I decided to update and translate it into English.